 The Flemish wastewater sector is faced with the need for substantial investments in both the expanding and upgrading the sewerage system in order to meet the European clean water objectives by 2027.
-The map below gives an indication of the current degree of connectivity to the sewerage system for wastewater (situation in December 2019):
+The map below gives an indication of the current degree of connectivity to the sewerage system for wastewater (situation in January 2021):

-&lt;sup>48 source: VMM website.
+source: VMM website.